 Looking for the best homeschool curriculum?

 We’ve gathered 9 online homeschool curriculum programs for you to try.
 Find all-inclusive programs, along with individual subjects like math, language, history, science, art and music — there’s something for every student.

 And depending on your budget, you can choose from completely free or paid programs in this list.

 Use them to create a well-rounded homeschooling experience for your child!

-Prodigy is a free online, game-based learning platform that helps kids move beyond their grade level with engaging math practice.
+Prodigy is an online, game-based learning platform that helps kids move beyond their grade level with engaging math practice.

 While learning new concepts and building essential skills, your child will create custom characters, explore virtual worlds, and go on exciting adventures.
 At the same time, they’ll answer curriculum-aligned math questions to win battles against other characters.